dsrestrepo/Foundational-Multimodal-Fusion-Benchmark/README.md

     - **Text Embeddings:**
         - For extracting text embeddings, use models supporting OpenAI API like GPT-3.5, GPT-4, or models compatible with the llama cpp package such as LLAMA 2 7B, LLAMA 2 13B, LLAMA 2 70B, or Mistral 7B.
 Refer to `generate_text_embeddings.ipynb` for the process, in this case we used LLAMA 2 70B.

-        - To use gpu's run `CUDACXX=path_to_nvcc CMAKE_ARGS="-DLLAMA_CUBLAS=on -DCMAKE_CUDA_ARCHITECTURES=all-major" FORCE_CMAKE=1 pip install llama-cpp-python --no-cache-dir --force-reinstall --upgrade`, see more [here](https://stackoverflow.com/questions/76963311/llama-cpp-python-not-using-nvidia-gpu-cuda)
+        - To use gpu's run `CUDACXX=/usr/local/cuda-11.8/bin/nvcc CMAKE_ARGS="-DLLAMA_CUBLAS=on
+-DCMAKE_CUDA_ARCHITECTURES=all-major" FORCE_CMAKE=1 pip install llama-cpp-python==0.2.11 --no-cache-dir --force-reinstall`, see more [here](https://stackoverflow.com/questions/76963311/llama-cpp-python-not-using-nvidia-gpu-cuda)

     - **Image Embeddings:**
         - Choose from 21 available pre-trained computer vision models to extract image embeddings.
 Check out `generate_image_embeddings.ipynb` for the process, in this example we used Dino V2 Base.